earlejam/effective-java-notes/README.md

 - A major cost of implementing Serializable is that it decreases the flexibility to change a class's implementation once it has been released
 - When a class implements Serializable, its byte-stream encoding becomes part of its exported API
-- If you accept the default serialized form and later change a class's internal representation, an incompatable change in the serialized form will result
+- If you accept the default serialized form and later change a class's internal representation, an incompatible change in the serialized form will result
 - A second cost of implementing Serializable is that it increases the likelihood of bugs and security holes
 - A third cost of implementing Serializable is that it increases the testing burden associated with releasing a new version of the class
 - Implementing Serializable is not a decision to be undertaken lightly